-The brake does not need adjustment of the setting of the reserve if the automatic recovery option is fitted, which Antec brakes have.
-The automatic recovery of the brakes will be explained in point 7.1 of the instructions.
+The adjustment of the brake with automatic recovery will be explained in point 7.1.3 of the instructions.

 4.4.
 BRAKING TORQUE adjustment.
 (Except for brakes with TH with inside spring).

 Ensure that the brake is without electric power and after having adjusted the position of the arms (point 4.1), position of the shoes (point 4.2) and the reserve path (point 4.3) proceed to adjust the braking torque.